Skip to main content

 You don’t need to prompt Bolt.new about emails at all.
 Just make sure the data lands in your database, and Dreamlit takes it from there.

-Looking for inspiration?
+Any workflow that triggers on a database change.
 Check out our use cases for example prompts across welcome emails, order confirmations, reminders, internal alerts, and more.

 1